-This agreement contains the terms/conditions of the Tenancy Agreement between you and Derby City Council.
+This agreement contains the terms/conditions of the Tenancy Agreement between tenants and Derby City Council.
 You should read this document carefully as it contains important information about your tenancy.

-You will be an introductory tenant for the first 12 months of your tenancy.
-If you breach any of the tenancy conditions, as set out below, the Council may extend the introductory period for up to 18 months or take legal action against you for possession of the property and will seek to recover any court costs from you.
+If you have never been a tenant of Derby City Council, you will become an introductory tenant for the first 12 months of your tenancy.
+If you keep to the terms and conditions of your introductory tenancy agreement, you will automatically become a secure tenant at the end of the first 12 months unless the introductory period is extended.
+If you breach any of these conditions, the Council may take legal action against you for possession of the property, or any other suitable remedy.
+The Council will seek to recover any court costs from you.